luraess/parallel-gpu-workshop-JuliaCon21/README.md

 # Objectives
 The goal of this workshop is to offer an interactive hands-on to solve systems of differential equations in parallel on GPUs using the [ParallelStencil.jl] and [ImplicitGlobalGrid.jl] Julia packages.
-[ParallelStencil.jl] permits to write architecture-agnostic parallel high-performance GPU and CPU code and [ImplicitGlobalGrid.jl] renders stencil-based distributed parallelization almost trivial.
+[ParallelStencil.jl] permits to write architecture-agnostic parallel high-performance GPU and CPU code for stencil computations and [ImplicitGlobalGrid.jl] renders its distributed parallelization almost trivial.
 The resulting codes are fast, short and readable \[[1][JuliaCon20a], [2][JuliaCon20b], [3][JuliaCon19]\].

 We will use these two Julia packages to design and implement an iterative nonlinear diffusion solver.
 We will, in a second step, turn the serial CPU solver into a parallel application to run on multiple CPU threads and on GPUs.
-We will, in a third step, tackle distributed memory computing porting the nonlinear diffusion solver to execute on multiple CPUs and GPUs.
+We will, in a third step, do distributed memory computing, enhancing the nonlinear diffusion solver to execute on multiple CPUs and GPUs.
 The nonlinear diffusion solver we will work on can be applied to resolve the shallow ice approximation (SIA) equations with applications that predict ice flow dynamics over mountainous Greenland topography (Fig. below).

 ![Greenland ice cap](docs/greenland_1.png)